Buy the Book

-Through these harrowing memories the reader encounters Della’s younger selves—the scared, naive nursing school graduate learning combat medicine on the job; then the traumatized young woman freshly returned from horrors no one wants her to speak about, masking her anguish with alcohol and cynical stoicism.
+Through these harrowing memories the reader encounters Della’s younger selves—the scared, naive nursing school graduate learning combat medicine on the job; then the traumatized young woman freshly returned from horrors no one wants her to speak about.

 “A home run… thought provoking journey into the realities of war and its impact on individuals and society.” — Military Writers Society of America

 “Her Own Vietnam will captivate you, and bring you to tears.” — Military Spouse Book Review